dumitrioo/teal_script/README.md

-# SCAFlux
+#  Welcome to SCAFlux

-SCAFlux is a programming language in the declarative Data-Flow Graph paradigm.
+SCAFlux is a dynamically typed scripting language in the declarative Data-Flow Graph paradigm.
 Unlike conventional programming languages, program in this language does not have a "single entry point".
 Instead, programmer writes logic for each individual compute element and connects that elements together accordingly to a logical schema, which is a solution of certain problem, in order to perform needed computations resolving that problem.
+All the compute elements are executed independently and may be simultaneously (in case of multi-threaded execution mode).
+And every time the the compute element is done, it is executed again and again and so on, with updated input parameters from other elements outputs.
 The class of problems, easily solvable with this embedded language, is a controlling tasks for multitude of actuators/indicators/displays/other signalling data consumers based on analyzing the incoming signals set from multitude of the inputs within logical schema noted above.

 # Implementation